 “As for you, you meant evil against me, but God meant it for good in order to bring about this present result, to preserve many people alive.”

 We learned that things in Haiti and in Chabin are even more difficult than we knew.
 I believe God is using Evergreen to “preserve many people alive” - with food, education, encouragement and by seeing and hearing the Gospel of Jesus demonstrated to them consistently.
 I was proud to be a part of this team and to be a part of what Evergreen is doing in Haiti.

 Thanks to everyone for supporting this important work in Haiti.

-It's not too late to make your pledge for the 2019 year.
+And it's not too late to make your pledge for 2019!